 The chinampas or “floating gardens” of the Aztecs were an ingenious agricultural technique to create arable land on the lake.
 Now you can ride brightly colored boats along the canals and buy from vendors on barges or hire a mariachi band to serenade you.

-About 25 miles outside of Mexico City, this archeological site is worth a day trip.
-The "city of the gods" was a huge urban center with a population of about 200,000, occupied from 200 BC to 800 AD.
+Located about 25 miles outside of Mexico City, this archeological site is worth a day trip.
+The "city of the gods" was a huge urban center with a population of about 200,000, occupied from 200 B.C. to 800 A.D.
 At its peak, it was one of the largest cities in the world, and its influence was felt all over Mesoamerica.
 See the Temple of Quetzalcoatl, walk along the Avenue of the Dead, climb the Pyramid of the Sun and Pyramid of the Moon.

 The hill where the Virgin of Guadalupe appeared to Juan Diego is now one of the most visited religious sites in the world.
 Guadalupe is the patroness of Mexico and a very important national symbol.
 In the basilica, you can see the original mantle of Juan Diego with her miraculous image on it.